 Go to the Cloud Datastore page of the project, with the Project ID you configured in the previous steps of this procedure, and create a database instance with the Cloud Firestore in Datastore Mode option.
 For more information, refer to the Google Cloud Datastore documentation.

 Configure G Suite Alert Center to allow client API access

 This section explains how to configure G Suite Alert Center to allow API access.

 - Go to your G Suite domain’s Admin console (see instructions on signing in to your Admin console), click Security, and select Settings.

-- In the Client Name field enter the Client ID for the service account copied in Step 2, then in the One or More API Scopes field enter the following: https://www.googleapis.com/auth/apps.alerts
+- Enter the Client ID for the service account copied in Step 2, then in the OAuth Scopes field enter the following: https://www.googleapis.com/auth/apps.alerts

 This section provides a list of environment variables for G Suite Alert Center and their usage.
 For information on how to set these environment variables, refer to this Google Cloud document.

 "Customer takeout initiated"